Idriz Ajeti: Life

 Ajeti was born on 26 June 1917 in the Tupale (Tupallë) village of the Upper Jablanica region in Serbia (modern Medveđa municipality).
 He finished the Serbian language elementary school in the nearby Sijarinska Banja village which he finished by 1930, and high school studies in the Royal Madrasa in Skopje in 1938.
 Ajeti registered in the Romanistics branch of the Faculty of Philosophy of the University of Zagreb, but finished his studies after the end of World War II, precisely in 1949, graduating from the Faculty of Philosophy in the University of Belgrade.

-From 1949–53 he taught Albanian at a high school in Pristina; from 1953–60 he worked as pedagogue in the Albanology branch of the University of Belgrade.
+From 1949 to 1953 he taught Albanian at a high school in Pristina; from 1953 to 1960 he worked as pedagogue in the Albanology branch of the University of Belgrade.
 In 1958 he gave his dissertation thesis Zhvillimi historik i së folmes gege të shqiptarëve të Zarës së Dalmacisë (Historical development of the Gheg dialect of the Albanians of Zadar in Dalmatia).

 In 1960 he received the academic title of Docent, and in 1968 the Professor one, at the same time lecturing in Albanian Language and Literature in the Faculty of Philosophy of the University of Pristina.
 He was one of the initiators of the Gjurmime Albanologjike ("Albanological Reconnaissance") scientific magazine.
 Another achievement was the establishment of the Albanian culture seminary for the foreign albanologists.

 During 1969–71, Ajeti served as Director of the Albanological Institute, during 1971–73 as dean of Faculty of Philosophy in Pristina, and during 1973–75 as rector of the University of Pristina.
 He was also Chairman of the Academy of Sciences and Arts of Kosovo during 1979–81, and 1996–99.

 He participated in the Orthography Congress of 1972 in Tirana, where the standard orthographic rules of the Albanian language were defined, and was a signatory.

 He has received several acknowledgments and honors, between others "7 July" award of the SR Serbia and the AVNOJ one.